Wernfried/xml-twig/README.md

 #### Twig Properties

-`.isEmpty` - **boolean**: `true` if emtpy.
+`.isEmpty` - **boolean**: `true` if empty.
 An empty element ha no text nor any child elements, however empty elements can have attributes.

 `.level` - **integer**: The level of the element.
 Root element has 0, children have 1, grand-children 2 and so on